East Liverpool, Ohio and Glasgow Borough, Pennsylvania– Air Monitoring Data

 - About the monitoring

 - Soil sampling locations

-The U.S. Environmental Protection Agency and the U.S. Department of Justice announced on January 18, 2017, a proposed consent decree with S.H.
+The U.S. Environmental Protection Agency and the U.S. Department of Justice have finalized a consent decree with S.H.
 Bell Company requiring the company to monitor and take measures to reduce manganese emissions from its 92-acre plant that spans the Pennsylvania-Ohio border in Ohioville, Pa. and East Liverpool, Ohio.

 This federal action builds upon actions previously taken by the Ohio Environmental Protection Agency and the Pennsylvania Department of Environmental Protection.

 - Consent Decree

 - Press Release: EPA Settlement with S.H.
 Bell Requires Manganese Emission Safeguards in Ohioville, Pa. and East Liverpool, Ohio - March 7, 2018

 - Press Release: Settlement with S.H.
 Bell Requires Manganese Emission Safeguards at Plant in Ohioville, Pa. and East Liverpool, Ohio - Jan.
 18, 2017